thisisevilevil/evilevil365/_posts/2026-01-22-Intune-CompanyPortal-OSPatches.md

 Instead, we’ll create **one Win32 app per Windows 11 version**, where applicable.
 We’ll use **requirement rules** to ensure the update is only offered to relevant devices.
 Using a Win32 app also ensures we can take advantage of
 [Delivery Optimization](https://learn.microsoft.com/en-us/windows/deployment/do/waas-delivery-optimization), provided it's setup and correctly configured of course.

-In the example below, we’ll download the update for **Windows 11 23H2**, create a PowerShell script to install it, package it, and make it available in Company Portal.
+In the example below, we’ll download the update for **Windows 11 23H2**, create a PowerShell script to install it, package it, and make it available in Company Portal for our end-users.

 ---